bmaggiano/sleeperDashboard/README.md

 https://sleeper-dashboard.vercel.app/

 ## Description
 This app will serve as a baseline to build new features related to the Sleeper fantasty football app.
 It will house matchup history, AI technology, analytics and much more.
+Built using the Sleeper API and Next.js.

 ## Technologies